Skip to main content

 Grid selection in box with arrow pointing to it

-Control exhibitor display in a booth
+Exhibitor display in a booth

 • Following the order in which they were assigned to this booth